manika-lamba/SOL/README.md

 # M-108- INFORMATION STORAGE AND RETRIEVAL SYSTEM

-This repository contains Slides, Recorded Live Videos, & Reading Material for Paper M-108 taught for MLIS course at the School of Open Learning, University of Delhi.
+This repository contains Slides, Recorded Live Videos, Quizzes, & Reading Material for Paper M-108 taught for MLIS course at the School of Open Learning, University of Delhi.

 ### [Week 1](https://github.com/manika-lamba/SOL/tree/main/7_May_2023)
 ### [Week 2](https://github.com/manika-lamba/SOL/tree/main/14_May_2023)